ibm-cloud-docs/CDN/how-to-https.md

 Complete these steps:

 1. After you've ordered your CDN with a DV SAN certificate, the certificate requesting process begins.
 During this process, {{site.data.keyword.cloud}} CDN requests a certificate from Akamai.
-Once a certificate becomes available, Akamai issues a request to the certificate authority (CA).
+After a certificate becomes available, Akamai issues a request to the certificate authority (CA).

    During this time, the CDN status shows as `Requesting certificate`.